kiuwan/tfs-vsts-extension/overview.md

 This extension works with the Kiuwan Application Security platform in the cloud.
 So you need a Kiuwan account to use it.

-For the moment, the included build tasks will work on TFS windows agents and VSTS private windows agents, since the tasks are based on PowerShell for the moment.
+The included build tasks will work on TFS Windows, Linux or MacOS agents and VSTS private or hosted Windows, Linux and MacOS agents.

-Another requirement is that you download the Kiuwan Local Analyzer (KLA) from your Kiuwan account and install it in the agent machines you want to use.
-Make sure you define the KIUWAN_HOME evironment variable pointing to the directory where you installed the KLA (i.e. C:\KiuwanLocalAnalyzer) and add it to the Path as well.
+For private agents, you can download the Kiuwan Local Analyzer (KLA) from your Kiuwan account and pre-install it in the agent machines you want to use.
+Make sure you define the KIUWAN_HOME evironment variable pointing to the directory where you installed the KLA (i.e. C:\KiuwanLocalAnalyzer).
+If you don't pre-install the KLA, the first time you run a Kiuwan task the KLA will be downloaded and intalled in the agent home directory that ran the Kiuwan build task.
+Next time the same agent runs a Kiuwan task it will use that installation.

+For hosted agents (that are spawned dynamicaly), the KLA is downloaded and installed every time a Kiuwan task runs.

 <img src="https://www.kiuwan.com/wp-content/uploads/2018/01/kiuwan-kla-download.png">